 Its healthy fats make it a perfect protein for the keto diet meal plan.
 Meanwhile, the benefits of salmon nutrition promote the health of your entire body, including your brain, bones, heart, eyes, skin and cells.

-- 2 large free-range eggs: 14 grams of protein
+- 2 large grade A eggs (101 grams) contains 12 grams of protein

 Did you know that eggs are one of the best high-protein, low-carb foods since they have a complete amino acid profile, plus healthy fats?
 That means eggs contain all nine of the essential amino acids that we need to get from our food.